UoB-COMSM0166/2025-group-28/README.md

 ![Carbon Usage](https://github.com/user-attachments/assets/051f7e57-63e7-4996-a6e7-712ba6e497d8)

-This has a postive impact on AstroCat's Software Carbon Intensity score by reducing the 'E' (energy) component in the score's formula (SCI = (E * I) + M per R).
+This has a postive impact on AstroCat's Software Carbon Intensity score by reducing the 'E' (energy) component in the score's formula **(SCI = (E * I) + M per R)**.
 Even the MP4 version of our original background was large, so to reduce the performance impact of our menu further, we created a smaller background video more inline with the game's style (using around 1.5 MB).

 #### Trade-off: GIFs versus native animation:

 Despite the relative ineffeciency of GIFs, we used them extensively for our in-game sprites, including AstroCat.
 AstroCat's responsive animation is implemented by manipulating the frame range being played of a single 20-frame GIF of AstroCat, which contains all the sprite's possible movements.
-This proved to be an effective way of having AstroCat's movement and appearence respond to user inputs, only requiring a few lines of code to implement movements:
+This proved to be an effective way of having AstroCat's movement and appearence respond to user inputs, only requiring a few lines of code to implement:

 <img width="585" alt="Screenshot 2025-05-06 at 17 04 16" src="https://github.com/user-attachments/assets/48cfbcfe-7d30-4e9a-8dda-96d0ccd47770" />

 The AstroCat gif requires 10 KB of memory.
-To implement the same complexity of animation using PNGs would require 16 KB of memory used for PNGs, and additional energy consumption from increased code complexity to implement the animation:
+To implement the same complexity of animation using PNGs would require 16 KB of memory, and additional energy consumption from increased code complexity to implement the animation:

 ![astrocatM7](https://github.com/user-attachments/assets/f2dbe04f-eea6-4367-b13c-3b2c781a4a34)![astrocatM7-1 png](https://github.com/user-attachments/assets/c1dbc72e-8185-40e6-98b1-30c9542dc621)